$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Applications for postselected -symmetric sensing

-With the explicit expressions for the probability of the decisive outcome of $\mathcal{PT}$-symmetric evolution derived in Section~\ref{Embed}, we can now assess its implications for quantum sensing applications.
-It has been demonstrated that probabilistic metrology, evaluated based on the mean-square estimation error (MSE), fails to enhance the quantum limits of single-parameter estimation~\cite{combes2014quantum}.
-Remarkably, it has been highlighted that this conclusion \textit{might not hold true} when alternative non-MSE performance metrics are used~\cite{combes2014quantum}.
-Furthermore, the usage of non-Hermitian single-qubit gates for quantum sensing was proposed~\cite{chu2020quantum} since such systems exhibit divergent susceptibility promising an enhanced sensitivity.
-At the same time, it was recently shown that when the postselection probability is taken into account, the \textit{average} QFI does not increase~\cite{ding2023fundamental}.
+With the help of explicit expressions for the probability of a decisive outcome in $\mathcal{PT}$-symmetric evolution derived in Section~\ref{Embed}, we can now assess its implications for quantum sensing applications.
+The use of non-Hermitian single-qubit gates for quantum sensing has been proposed~\cite{chu2020quantum} because such systems exhibit divergent susceptibility, which promises increased sensitivity.
+However, probabilistic metrology, evaluated by the mean square error of estimation (MSE) and QFI, cannot surpass the quantum limits of single-parameter estimation, as shown in~\cite{combes2014quantum}.
+Recent work has confirmed that when postselection probability is taken into account, the \textit{average} QFI and susceptibility do not increase~\cite{ding2023fundamental}.
+As noted in~\cite{ding2023fundamental}, postselected metrology does not outperform Hermitian metrology when resources are unlimited.
+Although postselected metrology can potentially outperform Hermitian metrology in practical scenarios where resources are limited~\cite{ding2023fundamental}, the exact conditions for this were not specified in~\cite{ding2023fundamental}.
+This is the subject of our paper and is specified further in the text.